Monte Cristo Railway. Photo credit: WESLB via Flickr CC

 MILE 29: Proper Joe Café (Snohomish): Here’s your morning pit stop for lattes (they roast their own beans) and gluten-free muffins.

-MILE 45: Tsubaki Grand Shrine of America (Granite Falls): This Shinto shrine on the Pilchuck River is the only one of its kind in the continental U.S., with lovely grounds and unique elements including hanging “omikuji,” or fortune-telling paper strips (open daily 10 a.m.–4 p.m.).
-Note that the the inner shrine will be open Sunday, Oct.
-15, 2017 for the Great Fall Festival.
+MILE 45: Tsubaki Grand Shrine of America (Granite Falls): This Shinto shrine on the Pilchuck River is the only one of its kind in the continental U.S., with lovely grounds and unique elements, including hanging “omikuji,” or fortune-telling paper strips (open daily 10 a.m.–4 p.m.).
+Note that the inner shrine will be open Sunday, April 7, 2019 for the Great Spring Ceremony.

 MILE 46: Granite Falls Historical Museum (Granite Falls): Wondering how much gold was really up there, or why the railway to Monte Cristo was scrapped?
 Answers here (open Sundays noon–5 p.m. or by appointment, 360-691-2603).

 MILE 47: Lime Kiln Trail/Robe Canyon Historic Park (Granite Falls): This easy trail follows the Stillaguamish River along the long-gone Everett & Monte Cristo Railway, built in the 1890s.
-Look for artifacts of the limestone mining era all along the trail, from moss-cloaked saw blades to a 20-foot-tall old lime kiln.
-Turn around at the kiln, about five miles round-trip.
+Look for artifacts of the limestone mining era all along the trail, from moss-cloaked saw blades to a 20-foot-tall lime kiln.
+Turn around at the kiln, and you'll have traversed five miles round-trip.

 MILE 47: BBQ Bucket (Granite Falls): Perfect post-hike grub.
 Order the brisket plate with your favorite sides and sauces, such as rhubarb-habanero sauce.